 Deighton, Len: Mexico Set.
 Hutchinson.
 London: 1984.
 First edition.
 8vo.
 Boards.
 Fine copy in dj. $18.00

 An engrossing novel about a young Scots woman who volunteers to go to German-occupied France as an agent for the SOE.
-But she also hopes to rescue a particular RAF pilot who has been shot down.
+Her motives are mixed though, because she also hopes to rescue a particular RAF pilot who has been shot down.